Open-wheel car: Driving

-Regardless of top speeds, Formula One open-wheel race cars hold the outright lap record at the circuits which they race due to their combination of top speed, acceleration, and cornering abilities.
+Regardless of top speeds, Formula One open-wheel race cars hold the outright lap record at the circuits where they currently race due to their combination of top speed, acceleration, and cornering abilities in mixed tracks made of straights, corners and chicanes.
 For example, at the Monza Circuit the fastest lap in the 2021 Grand Prix (Daniel Ricciardo 1:24.812) is more than six seconds per lap faster than the fastest closed-wheel racing car, an LMP1 sports car, and more than 20 seconds per lap faster than the DTM touring car lap record.

 Driving an open-wheel car is substantially different from driving a car with fenders.
-Virtually all Formula One and Indycar drivers spend some time in various open-wheel categories before joining either top series.
+Virtually all Formula One and IndyCar drivers spend some time in various open-wheel categories before joining either top series.
 Open-wheel vehicles, due to their light weight, aerodynamic capabilities, and powerful engines, are often considered the fastest racing vehicles available and among the most challenging to master.
 Wheel-to-wheel contact is dangerous, particularly when the forward edge of one tire contacts the rear of another tire: since the treads are moving in opposite directions (one upward, one downward) at the point of contact, both wheels rapidly decelerate, torquing the chassis of both cars and often causing one or both vehicles to be suddenly and powerfully flung upwards (the rear car tends to pitch forward, and the front car tends to pitch backward.)
-An example of this is the 2005 Chicagoland crash of Ryan Briscoe with Alex Barron.
+An example of this is the 2005 Chicagoland crash of Ryan Briscoe and Alex Barron.

 Advantages

-The lower weight of an open-wheel racecar allows for better performance.
+The lower weight of an open-wheel racecar enables better performance.
 While the exposure of the wheels to the airstream causes a very high aerodynamic drag at high speeds, it allows improved cooling of the brakes, which is important on road courses with their frequent changes of pace.